asyncwithsky/ChatLootBidder/README.md

+# ATTENTION!
+THIS IS MOD FOR THE GUILD "CuHuu TpakTop".
+USE AT YOUR OWN RISK!
+(IF YOU WANT PURE VERSION OF ChatLootBidder CHECK [MAIN REPO](https://github.com/trumpetx/ChatLootBidder))

 # Overview and Goals
 This addon's primary goal is to manage the process of bidding and rolling on items in a Master Looter environment in a semi-automated way.
 This addon is for Master Looters.
 If you are a bidder/raider, you should check out the [NotChatLootBidder](https://github.com/trumpetx/NotChatLootBidder) addon.